startlaw-reps/brlaw_mcp_server/README.md

   (STJ) that meet the specified criteria.
 - `TstLegalPrecedentsRequest`: Research legal precedents made by the National High Labor Court of Brazil (TST) that meet the specified criteria.
+- `StfLegalPrecedentsRequest`: Research legal precedents made by the Supreme Court (STF) that meet the specified criteria.

 ## Development